 If you have the talent and drive, we want you to be able to study with us, whatever your financial circumstances.
 There may be help for students in the form of loans and non-repayable grants from the University and from the government.
 Find out more at Masters funding overview.

-We offer a number of scholarships to help support you while you're studying with us, and will consider flexible fee payment options if you're studying part-time or through distance learning.
+We offer a number of scholarships to help support you while you're studying with us, and will consider flexible fee payment options if you're studying part-time or through online learning.

 Find out more about our applied and professional ethics scholarships.